 The curriculum is based on a Christian perspective and ethical framing, and it provides business knowledge while developing communication and analytical skills within major-specific learning immersed in a global perspective.

-The School is comprised of the Departments of Accounting and Finance; Economics; Entrepreneurship; and Management and Marketing.
-These departments offer 15 majors, including several graduate programs.
+The Winklevoss School of Business is comprised of the Departments of Accounting and Finance; Economics; Entrepreneurship; and Management and Marketing.
+These departments offer 15 majors and several graduate programs.